e-nk/WK1-Code-Challenge/README.md

   Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade,    as shown below:

   >  A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

+# Getting Started
+In order for you to use the content on this repo ensure you have the following:

+- A computer that runs on either of the following; (Windows 7+, Linux, Mac OS)
+- nodejs 9.0+

 ## Installation
 To run this program on your computer, follow through these steps:
   - Fork or clone this repository into your local computer